View entire map.

 What is the project timeline?Design 2020 through 2024

 Construction 2024 through 2027

 Project signage will reflect the cost of construction engineering, project bid award and sales tax.

-The 2005 Transportation Partnership Funding package provides $56.3 million of gas tax money for construction of stage 1 of this project.
+The 2005 Transportation Partnership Funding package provided $56.3 million of gas tax money for construction of stage 1 completed in 2013.

 How can I get more information?